Accessing the resource

 - collect it with your consent.

 During registration we will ask for your email address.
-Your email address is used to provide you with your password and may be used by the ATO to conduct research and marketing about the resource.
+Your email address is used by the ATO to conduct research and marketing about the resource.
 We will not add it to a mailing list (unless we specifically ask your permission) or disclose it without your consent.

-For important information about your privacy and collecting your personal information, visit Your privacy.
+For important information about your privacy and collecting your personal information, visit the ATO website

-We host the Tax, super + you: take control website using commercial web hosting facilities.
-When visiting this site, a record of your visit is automatically logged.
+We host the Tax, Super + You website using commercial web hosting facilities.
+When visiting this website, a record of your visit is automatically logged.
 The following information supplied by your browser is recorded:

 - your server address

-- your operating system (for example, Windows, Mac etc)
+- your operating system (for example, Windows, Mac, iOS, Android etc)

 - your top level domain name (for example, .com, .gov, .au, .uk etc)

-- the type of browser used (for example, Internet Explorer, Google Chrome, Mozilla Firefox, etc)
+- the type of browser used (for example, Microsoft Edge, Google Chrome, Mozilla Firefox, etc)

-- the date and time you visit the site
+- the date and time you visit the website

 - the pages you accessed and the documents downloaded